Chat with us, powered by LiveChat

 If you are making crepes or omelets, be sure to butter the sides of your pan as well.

 {If you read through your owner’s manual for your nonstick pan, you’ll even see that they recommend using butter or oil.
-Or, in the case of this T-FAL pan, seasoning the pan with oil after every 10 washes.}
+Or, in the case of this T-FAL pan (Link no longer available), seasoning the pan with oil after every 10 washes.}

 We prefer using butter or coconut oil with our eggs.
 Bacon grease is also fine (though we eat kosher, so I don’t use it).
 If you like using olive oil, be aware that it has a low smoke point.
 EDIT: Oops – we originally said “high smoke point” for olive oil, but both olive oil and butter have a low smoke point, meaning you need to be careful not to burn the oil itself.
 Coconut oil, lard, and tallow are all great high-heat-safe, traditional fats.